 Do you wonder how to dye Easter eggs naturally and avoid those unhealthy food colors?

 Spring is here, and I’m excited to decorate and get ready for Easter although it will be very different this year.
-There will be no Easter egg hunts because of the virus, no getting together with the family, but we will make the best of it.
+There might still not be any Easter egg hunts because of the virus, many of us won’t get together with family or friends.

 Which brings me to coloring Easter eggs…

 I cringe at the sight of bright food dyes probably more than most people because I grew up in Germany without them.

 You won’t find much food coloring in Germany — I think they don’t allow it in food.

 Food dyes not only make food look unnaturally and unnecessarily colorful, they are plain unhealthy.